Where Xander Bogaerts Thinks He, Carlos Correa Rank Among Shortstops

-The American League Championship Series will feature two of the best shortstops in baseball.
+The American League Championship Series between the Boston Red Sox and Houston Astros will feature two of the best shortstops in baseball.

-That’s the praise Xander Bogaerts gave himself and Carlos Correa of the Houston Astros prior to Game 1 on Friday.
+That’s the praise Xander Bogaerts gave himself and Houston’s Carlos Correa prior to Game 1 on Friday.

 “Definitely we’re in the conversation,” Bogaerts said, answering a question about he and Correa being the best in the AL at the position, via ASAP Sports.
 “I feel like we’ve done it for a while now.
 We’ve been really consistent.
 I mean, I know he has been dealing with some injuries throughout the years, but this year he has played a lot of games, and he has been really, really productive for that team over there.
 I mean, I’m definitely a fan of him, but obviously right now, we’re just trying to go out there and beat those guys.
 But he has had a great season.”

-Bogaerts is 29 years old with two World Series titles, three All-Star games, three Silver Slugger Awards and one All-MLB First Team destination.
-Correa is 27 and trending in the same direction.
-He’s racked up a World Series ring, two All-Star appearances and won the 2015 AL Rookie of the Year award.
+Bogaerts, 29, has won two World Series titles, been named to three All-Star games with three Silver Slugger awards and one All-MLB First Team destination.
+Correa, 27, is trending in the same direction with a World Series ring, two All-Star appearances and having won the 2015 AL Rookie of the Year award.

 “He has done it in the playoffs.
 He’s had huge moments,” Bogaerts said.
 “He has a World Series ring.
 I mean, they’ve been to the World Series a couple of times.
 That’s a good team over there, man, and I feel like I’m pretty much the same.
 We’re big shortstops.
 We both came up young.
 A lot of hype around us.
 I wasn’t drafted first overall, but at one point we both were top prospects in the organization.
 I think we both did a good job just maintaining the same and helping our teams win as much as possible and leading them to victories.”